ibarwick/firebird_fdw/README.md

 Limitations
 -----------

-- No support for Firebird 3.x
+- Works with Firebird 3.x, but does not yet support any 3.x features
 - No support for Firebird datatypes (`BLOB`, `ARRAY`)
-- Display of messages returned by Firebird is not very pretty
+- Display of messages returned by Firebird is not very pretty (this has been improved somewhat)

 Regression tests